 e.
 Handlers with simple decorator support are available.

-Tornado simplifies web server development by emphasizing non-blocking operations.
-This framework is also capable of handling a large number of open connections.
+The Tornado web framework simplifies web server development by focusing on non-blocking operations, allowing for the efficient handling of a large number of open connections.

 Tornado Python framework highlights include: